dyakonoff/cuba-validation/README.md

 In most cases `ValidationException' is thrown to send a message to UI layer.

-However, by default, CUBA platform doesn't handle this exception in a special way and shows a standard 'Unexpected error' dialog as for any other exception.
-This dialog is more suited for presenting some kind of system and unexpected errors rather than showing user validation errors that you as a developer kind of expecting to happen from time to time as a part of your application's business logic.
+However, by default CUBA platform doesn't handle this exception in a special way and shows a standard **'Unexpected error'** dialog as it does for any other exception.

-So, it's recommended to implement a [client level exception handler](https://doc.cuba-platform.com/manual-6.9/exceptionHandlers.html) doesn't look like a good method

 ![Figure 13: Error message WITHOUT client-level exception handler](resources/no_client_exception_handler.png)

 _**Figure 13:** Error message WITHOUT client-level exception handler_

+This dialog is more suited for presenting some kind of system and unexpected errors rather than showing user validation errors that you as a developer kind of expecting to happen from time to time as a part of your application's business logic.

+So, it's recommended to implement a [client level exception handler](https://doc.cuba-platform.com/manual-6.9/exceptionHandlers.html) to improve the validation error messages look and feel.

 ![Figure 14: Error message WITH client-level exception handler](resources/client_exception_handler.png)

 _**Figure 14:** Error message WITH client-level exception handler_

 The basic client-level exception handler is quite simple.
-You just need to make [managed bean](https://doc.cuba-platform.com/manual-6.9/managed_beans.html) that implements `AbstractGenericExceptionHandler interface` in your web (or desktop)module and implement `doHandle` method:
+You just need to write [managed bean](https://doc.cuba-platform.com/manual-6.9/managed_beans.html) that extends `AbstractGenericExceptionHandler` in your web (or desktop) module and implements `doHandle` method:

 ```java
 @Component("orderman_ValidationExceptionHandler")